Flare by Spatie

 This data will be collected for all the components in the current Livewire request.

-When using performance monitoring, Flare kan keep track of the components being rendered by your application, by default we'll collect the phases a component goes through:
+When using performance monitoring, Flare can keep track of the components being rendered by your application.
+By default we'll record the phases a component goes through:

 • mounting / hydrating